Khwesten/LombokLike/README.md

 ## Version

+@1.2.1 - Change name of methos from __get to get to override.

 @1.2.0 - Remove support to codes with underscore and improve to use private attributes.

 @1.1.0 - Adaptated to old codes which were used with underscore before name of attribute.